pmilet/playback/README.md

 ### Purpose
 Save api requests in production, to be replayed in isolation for testing.
-Once we have a playbackId we can replay it anytime and anywhere.
-We can record user requests to debug issues in our development environment.
-We can collect playbackId requests to simulate user load.
-We can use a playbackId for unit testing our api calls.
+Once we have a playback id we can replay it anytime and anywhere.
+We can record user requests to debug issues in our development environment, we can collect playbackId requests to simulate user load, we can use a playback id for unit testing our api calls.

 ###  How to record and playback Api requests